apossebon/agent-trader-portfolio/ARTICLE_EN.md

-# Building an Investment Agent with LangChain + LangGraph, MCP Servers, Postgres Memory, and Multi‑Container Cloud Deploy
+# Building a Trader Agent with LangChain + LangGraph, MCP Servers, Postgres Memory, and Multi‑Container Cloud Deploy

 I recently evolved the Agent Trader: a Portuguese-first portfolio assistant that combines LangChain and LangGraph (ReAct‑style orchestration) with MCP integrations (DuckDuckGo and Yahoo Finance), medium/long‑term memory in Postgres, and end‑to‑end streaming.
 This post shows how the pieces fit together, with real code snippets and an architecture diagram, plus how to package everything into multiple cloud‑ready containers.